Monarchies in Europe: Spain

 Spain came into existence as a single, united kingdom under Charles I of Spain on 23 January 1516.
 The monarchy was briefly abolished by the First Spanish Republic from 11 February 1873 until 29 December 1874.
 The monarchy was abolished again on 14 April 1931, first by the Second Spanish Republic – which lasted until 1 April 1939 – and subsequently by the dictatorship of Francisco Franco, who ruled until his death on 20 November 1975.
 Monarchy was restored on 22 November 1975 under Juan Carlos I, who was also the monarch until his abdication in 2014.

 The 1978 constitution confirms the title of the monarch is the King of Spain, but that he may also use other titles historically associated with the Crown, including the kingdoms of Castile and León, Aragon, the Two Sicilies, Jerusalem, Navarre, Granada, Seville, Toledo, Valencia, Galicia, Sardinia, Córdoba, Corsica, etc.

 Data from 2006 suggested that only 25 percent of Spaniards were in favour of establishing a republic; however, the numbers have increased since Juan Carlos I abdicated.

 Sweden

-Sweden’s monarchy goes back almost as far as the Danish one, to the semilegendary kings before the 10th century, since then it has not been interrupted.
-However, the unification of the rivalling kingdoms Svealand and Götaland (consolidation of Sweden) did not occur until some time later, possibly in the early 11th century.
+Sweden’s monarchy goes back to the semilegendary kings before the 10th century.
 The current royal family, the House of Bernadotte, has reigned since 1818.